breathe/mimosa-vault/README.md

       encryptionSecret: null        # Path to secret passphrase which should be used to encrypt the generated files
                                     # if left null, the output files will not be encrypted.
 If defined and a file does
-                                    # not exist at vault.encryptionSecret mimosa-vault will create a new secret to
+                                    # not exist at vault.encryptionSecret mimosa-vault will write a new secret to
-                                    # encrypt the output with
+                                    # the given path

       outputFormat: "json"          # specify the output format -- either json or commonjs.
                                     # if commonjs, module will export a single function which returns the vault